GlobedGD/globed2/README.md

 Now we want to copy the prebuilt libraries.
 In each subfolder inside `libs` create a folder called `Win32` and copy the respective `.lib` file there.
 For libsodium, you want to copy the file from `libsodium/Win32/Release/v142/static/libsodium.lib`

-Now, also if you are on Linux there's one extra step - open your splat directory and inside navigate to `crt/lib/x86`.
+Now, also there's one extra step - open your splat directory and inside navigate to `crt/lib/x86`.
 Either make a symlink or simply copy the file `vcomp.lib` to `VCOMP.lib` in the same directory.
 Make sure the name is capitalized exactly like that.

-If everything is successful, simply proceed with the CMake build, like you would in any other mod.
-Should work hopefully :)
+If everything is successful, navigate into the `linux` directory and run the cmake build like you would in any other mod.
+The root CMakeLists.txt will not work due to silly stuff related to SSE and AES in opus and libsodium, which is why we had to compile them separately instead of using CPM.

 ### Mac